BlitzyMango/Pong-Game/README.md

 ## Motivation
-I began this project to test myself as a Python beginner and to explore software development as a possible career path
+I began this project to test myself as a beginner to OOP in Python and to explore software development as a possible career path

 ## Screen Recording
 ![Pong Game - Animated gif demo](pong-game.gif)